smitphilip/Ec2-Auto-StartStop/README.md

 - Create a new python2 lambda function (code inline)
 - Paste the code to the new function
-- Duplicate the code, one for start, one for stop (feature improvement in the works)
+- Amend the mytag variable to match your environment
+- Duplicate this tag to your EC2 instances
 - Automate the execution with AWS Cloudwatch

+NOTE: Any instances tagged with the tag defined in the function will be started when in a stopped state, or stopped when in a started state.